jsoconno/architectures/README.md

 ```
 !["Architecture"](assets/part6-1.png "Architecture")

-This does not look great right now because themes were meant to be used with providers.
+This does not look great right now because themes were meant to be used with provider objects that represent services (e.g. Storage, Firewall, Database, etc.).
 We will see how this works in the next section.

 Theme objects accept the following optional arguments:
 * `graph_attr_overrides (dict)` - overrides to theme defaulted graph attributes
 * `cluster_attr_overrides (dict)` - overrides to theme defaulted cluster attributes
 * `node_attr_overrides (dict)` - overrides to theme defaulted node attributes
 * `edge_attr_overrides (dict)` - overrides to theme defaulted edge attributes
-* `color_overrides (dict)` - overrides to theme defaulted color attributes
+* `color_overrides (list)` - overrides to theme defaulted color attributes that are used to determine what the background color of a Cluster will be

 Here is an example:
 ```